-A number of the roofing outfits were reviewed very favorably by a high percentage of their customers.
-Many of the companies were rated “adequate” or “superior” overall by 95 percent or more of their surveyed customers; several were actually rated “superior” overall by 90 percent or more of their surveyed customers.
-Unfortunately, however, substantial numbers of the customers of some of the outfits listed on our ratings tables regretted their choices: some of the companies were rated “inferior” overall by at least 20 percent of their surveyed customers.
+Many of the roofing outfits on our Ratings Tables were reviewed very favorably by a high percentage of their customers.
+More than half of the companies were rated “adequate” or “superior” overall by 95 percent or more of their surveyed customers; many of those were actually rated “superior” overall by 90 percent or more of their surveyed customers.
+Unfortunately, however, substantial numbers of the customers of some of the outfits listed on our Ratings Tables regretted their choices: some of the companies were rated “inferior” overall by at least 20 percent of their surveyed customers.

-Our ratings tables also show counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with local government consumer protection offices for a recent two-year period, and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also report counts of complaints we gathered from the Better Business Bureau (BBB) for a recent three-year period, the number of complaints on file with local government consumer protection offices for a recent two-year period, and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.

 To reduce the risk of dissatisfaction, pay for most or all of the work only after the job is completed.
 This gives you leverage to ensure that work is done properly and on time.
-Table 2 shows what percentage of the contract price on an $8,000 roof installation job each company “ordinarily” allows the customer to pay upon completion or later.
+Our Ratings Tables show what percentage of the contract price on a $15,000 roof installation job each company “ordinarily” allows the customer to pay upon completion or later.
 Many companies allow you to withhold the entire amount until completion.
 We strongly advise you to choose a contractor that requires no payment before work begins—or certainly not more than 10 percent of the contract price.

 Think ahead about obtaining additional leverage in case you’re dissatisfied with a contractor’s performance.
 A company may seem conscientious and cooperative early in the process, but prove harder to live with later.

-Choose a contractor licensed in your jurisdiction, and you enable local consumer affairs officials and licensing authorities to use the threat of license cancellation as leverage in working to resolve disputes.
+By choosing a contractor that is licensed in your jurisdiction, you enable local consumer affairs officials and licensing authorities to use the threat of license cancellation as leverage in working to resolve disputes.
 With a licensed contractor, you also up the chances that authorities will feel you deserve their help.
 Ask any contractor you are seriously considering to present proof of a currently valid license; then verify by calling the appropriate licensing officials.

 Local jurisdictions have built financial responsibility provisions into their licensing requirements.
 These provisions come in two forms: